 Home Properties invests in, develops, renovates, and operates multifamily residential properties, primarily in growth markets in the Northeast and Mid-Atlantic.
-The self-administered real estate investment trust (REIT) owns and manages a portfolio of about 125 properties with around 42,000 individual units.
+The self-administered real estate investment trust (REIT) owns and manages a portfolio of more than 120 apartment communities with around 42,000 individual units.
 It invests in communities for which it can provide a little TLC (such as improved landscaping, interior upgrades, and amenities such as swimming pools) to boost property values post-rehabilitation.
 The REIT also develops new properties, usually on raw land adjacent to existing properties in its portfolio.

 acquired the REIT in late 2015, taking it private.

 In October 2015, Lone Star Funds agreed to acquire Home Properties.
 The deal took the company off the New York Stock Exchange, making it a privately-held company.

 Home Properties divides its properties into two segments.
 Core properties, which made up 96% of total revenue in the form of rental income in 2014, includes apartment communities that it's owned for more than one calendar year.
 Non-Core Properties (4% of revenue) consist of rental income from Home Properties' apartment communities that it purchased, developed, or redeveloped during 2013 and 2014.

 The REIT's properties are mostly located in around major urban centers on the East Coast.
 About half of its apartment units were located in Washington DC and Baltimore in 2014, while the others were in Philadelphia, Long Island, Northern New Jersey, Boston, Chicago, and Southeast Florida.